pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

-# Author a ClusterImageTemplate for Supply Chain integration
+# Author a ClusterImageTemplate for Supply Chain Integration

 This topic tells you how to create your own ClusterImageTemplate and customize the embedded ImageVulnerabilityScan to use the scanner of your choice.

 ## <a id='prerecs'></a> Prerequisites

-The following prerequisite is required to author a ClusterImageTemplate for Supply Chain integration:
+The following prerequisite is required to author a ClusterImageTemplate for Supply Chain Integration:

 - You create your own ImageVulnerabilityScan or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./ivs-custom-samples.hbs.md).